Quantitative bounds on vortex fluctuations in $2d$ Coulomb gas and maximum of the integer-valued Gaussian free field: Preliminaries

 \begin{definition}[Boundary conditions]We define the two types of graph we are interested in \begin{enumerate} \item \textbf{Free boundary condition:} We say that we are working with free boundary condition, if the underlying graph is $\Lambda_n^{free}:=[-n,n]^2\cap \Z^2$ embedded in the complex sphere.
 When we need a marked point $v_0$, unless stated otherwise, we will take $v_0=(0,0)$.
 When we need a marked face we typically take $f_0$ to be the one containing the point $\infty$, i.e., the only face with more than $4$ neighbours.

-\item \textbf{Zero boundary condition:} We say that we are working with zero boundary condition, if the underlying graph is the dual of a free-boundary graph.
+\item \textbf{Zero boundary condition:} We say that we are working with zero boundary condition, if the underlying graph is the dual of a free-boundary graph\footnote{Note here that the dual of $\Lambda_n^{free}$ defined in (1) cannot be of this form for parity reasons.
+If one wants to see $\Lambda_n^0$ as the dual of a free-boundary graph, we would need to consider the set of vertices $([0,2n+1]^2 \cap \Z^2)- (n+\tfrac 1 2, n+\tfrac 1 2)$ instead of $\Lambda_{n+1}^{free}$.
+For simplicitly, we will only work with domains centred at 0.}.
 In other words, the graph is $\Lambda_n^{0}:=([-n,n]^2\cap \Z) \cup \{\infty \}$ where we connect all vertices in $\partial [-n,n]^2$ to the vertex $\infty$.
 This graph is naturally embedded in the sphere.
 We choose, unless specified otherwise, the marked vertex $v_0=\infty$ and the marked face $f_0$ as a face in the middle of the graph.

 \end{enumerate} \end{definition}